Why Crawl Space Joists Stay Damp

 These leaks may not produce obvious puddles, but they maintain localized moisture conditions that prevent wood from drying.
 Dampness caused by slow leaks often appears concentrated around plumbing areas and spreads outward gradually.

-Because these leaks can remain hidden for months, moisture problems often continue even after surface cleanup appears successful.
-Repeated dampness in the same area is a strong indicator that a concealed leak may still be active.
+Because these leaks can remain hidden for months, moisture problems often continue after surface cleanup.
+Repeated dampness below a bathroom, kitchen, laundry area, or supply line is a strong clue that the moisture source may still be active.

 Condensation on Cool Surfaces